 Fine Arts

-We gratefully acknowledge that our learning takes place on traditional, ancestral and unceded xʷməθkʷəy̓əm, Musqueam territory.
+Langara Fine Arts gratefully acknowledges that our teaching, learning and making takes place upon ancestral, present-day, unceded xʷməθkʷəy̓əm, Musqueam territory.
 We are deeply honoured to hold our given Musqueam name, snəw̓eyəɬ leləm̓, house of teachings.

-This digital presentation of artworks complements our on-campus exhibition held at Langara College on West 49th Avenue in Vancouver from April 25th — May 4th, 2025.
-The artworks featured on this site show a wide range of artistic approaches that graduating students have taken in their ceramics, drawing, design, Indigenous carving & tool making, painting, performance, print media, public art, media, textile and sculpture courses.
+This website complements our on-campus exhibition held at Langara College from April 30th — May 10th, 2026.
+The artworks featured on this site show a wide range of artistic approaches that graduating students have experimented with during their time in the Fine Arts Program (ex: Ceramics, Drawing, Design, Indigenous Carving & Tool making, Painting, Performance, Printmaking, Public Art, Media, Textiles and Sculpture).
 We are extremely proud of the dedication, curiosity and experimentation of these emerging artists and congratulate them on their significant achievement.

-On behalf of the Langara Fine Arts faculty and staff, I would like to acknowledge and celebrate the talent and commitment of students participating in the 2025 Graduation Exhibition, and accompanying website.
+On behalf of the Langara Fine Arts faculty and staff, I would like to celebrate the talent, commitment and accomplishments of students participating in the 2026 Graduation Exhibition and accompanying website.

-In this time of celebration, be thankful for the support of friends and family.
-Those connections made here and at home, along with the new skills you developed, will carry you through a lifetime.
+We are so thrilled to celebrate this achievement with all of you, the Graduates, and to acknowledge with gratitude the enormous support of your families and friends, who have helped get you all to this point.
+The connections made here and in the broader community, along with the new skills you have gained, will carry you through a lifetime of creativity.
 We wish you all the best as you continue your journey to new heights!

 Langara Fine Arts is comprised of the following faculty and staff: